khairihafsham/marvel-go/README.md

 # Background

 I've never written a single line of Go before 4 days ago.
-Please excuse my coding style if they are not idiomatic in Go.
+Please excuse my coding style if they are not idiomatic or not correct.

 # Requirements